hardefarogonondo/hardefarogonondo/README.md

 # Welcome to My GitHub Profile

 👋 **Hey!** I'm Hardefa Rogonondo, and you can call me **Defa**.
 I'm a passionate **Senior Data Scientist** with 3 years of experience in the fintech sector, specializing in alternative credit scoring for banks and credit bureaus.
-I excel at turning data into actionable insights and building scalable machine learning models that drive strategic decisions.
-I’m proficient in Python and SQL, and I love collaborating on AI and machine learning projects!
+Most of my time is spent transforming data into meaningful insights and developing scalable machine learning or deep learning models to boost business strategic decisions.
+Have an exciting project or idea?
+Let’s grab a coffee and explore what we can create together!

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=hardefarogonondo&show_icons=true&theme=ambient_gradient" alt="Hardefa's Github Stats">